StreamingManager (Streaming Cache)

 • True streaming on read: Cached responses are streamed from disk in 64KB chunks, not loaded fully into memory

-• Body size limits: Configurable maximum body size to prevent memory exhaustion
+• Body size limits: configurable maximum body size to prevent memory exhaustion during writes

 Important: Write-Path Buffering

 While cached responses are streamed on read (GET), the write path (PUT) requires buffering the entire response body in memory.
-This is necessary to:
+The body is staged to a temporary file, fsynced, then atomically renamed into place before the redb metadata transaction commits.

 For very large responses, configure the max_body_size limit to prevent OOM.
-Memory usage during PUT is O(response_size), not O(buffer_size).
+Memory usage during PUT is O(response_size).
 The default limit is 100MB.

 Getting Started